 This primary interest in place and self-archival attracted her to the collage medium.
 Using a combination of found fragments and personal elements, she composes floating abstract shapes sewn together with thread on paper.
-Her work centers around themes of memory, its process, and the layers of small alterations which happen each time something is recollected.
-She also aims to communicate the melancholy in unresolved matters, like her brother’s autism, or natural losses.
+Her work centers around themes of memory architecture, its process, and the layers of tiny alterations which happen each time a recollection occurs.

 Choosing a distinctly pale colour palette together with the use of tracing paper, her pieces attempt to replicate the quiet hazy environment from which a memory is recalled.
 Blending autobiographical narratives with larger collective subjects such as childhood, longing, and home, Linden thinks of her collages as field recordings from the mind.

-Linden’s work has been mentioned online in Frankie & Yen magazines, and been included in numerous publications such as Inside Artists, Making The Cut Vol. 1, Thistle Magazine, Art Ascent, and Lynda Hallinan’s book Jam Sessions.
-Recent residencies include Tiapapata Art Centre (Samoa), Cowwarr Art Space (Australia), and Tenjinyama Art Studio (Japan).
+Linden’s work has been mentioned online in Frankie & Yen magazines, and been included in numerous publications such as Create!, Inside Artists, Making The Cut Vol. 1, Thistle, Art Ascent, and Lynda Hallinan’s book Jam Sessions.
+Recent residencies include Dar Slimane (Morocco), La Filature des Calquières (France), Tenjinyama Art Studio (Japan), Cowwarr Art Space (Australia), and Tiapapata Art Centre (Samoa).